SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SAML_Issues.md

 ### Partial setup

 Partial setups are not compatible with SAML.
-Ensure that all settings are correctly configured for both DataMiner and the identity provider (IDP) before attempting to log in.
+Ensure that all settings are correctly configured for both DataMiner and the identity provider before attempting to log in.
 See [Configuring external authentication via an identity provider using SAML](xref:Configuring_external_authentication_via_an_identity_provider_using_SAML).

 ### SAML authentication issues in Cube/online

-You may encounter an issue where the expected redirection to the identity provider's login page does not occur when trying to log into your DMA via the web using external authentication through SAML.
+You may encounter an issue where the expected redirection to the identity provider's login page does not occur when you try to log into your DMA via the web using external authentication through SAML.
 This issue can also manifest in Cube, where the SAML login window fails to appear.

 If you are accessing your DMA via the web, check if the user credential boxes are visible during the login process.
 If they are visible, this suggests the external authentication is not in use.